 Can images prove facts by the media regarding the values of democracy? — A reflection on aesthetics by Christiane Wagner

-For my Ph.D. thesis in the sciences of art and aesthetics at the University of Paris 1 Panthéon-Sorbonne, my research focused on contemporary image analysis of concept innovation (first-class honors thesis/magna cum laude).
-Furthermore, for postdoctoral research, I have been working on digital media, the concept of mediated reality, visual culture, and their sociopolitical relevance.
-This research focuses on the following question: Can images prove facts by the media regarding the values of democracy?
+For my PhD thesis in the sciences of art and aesthetics at the University of Paris 1 Panthéon-Sorbonne, my research focused on contemporary image analysis of concept innovation (magna cum laude).
+Furthermore, after post-doctoral research (UNICAMP Fellowship CAPES 2014-2018) in the aesthetics and sciences of communication (habilitation for a teaching career in higher education, venia legendi), as a visiting research professor at University of São Paulo, I have been working on aesthetics and media, specifically the concept of mediated reality, visual culture, and sociopolitical relevance.
+This research line focuses on the following question: Can images prove facts by the media regarding the values of democracy?
 For this analysis to proceed, it is necessary to ground it in aesthetics and the essential values that underscore visual culture.
 In this sense, this research concentrates on the values of human existence in global visual media concerning the media’s impact on international politics.

 Art and literature history have shown effective modes of influencing the configuration of images, which impose the perception of their meanings and methods of structural or semiological analyses (Barthes 1982).
 Therefore, art as a symbolic commodity exists only for those who hold the means to decipher and appropriate it (Bourdieu 1991).
 An image remains subject to a variety of interpretations.
 We must realize it as an aesthetic experience before moving on to understand the full meaning of the image.
 In my studies, I therefore consider that definitions are restricted to a specific realm of cognition or common sense, because judgments based on subjective values are significant to the polysemy of the image, especially given the immense diversity of possible interpretations.
 As such, cultural, social, political, and economic histories have always been transferred to art.